Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Algorithms

 \begin{restatable}[Lower bound for OPT relaxation]{theorem}{thmLOPTLowerBound} Let $\varphi: \calX \to \bbC^N$ be continuous.
 Let

-In other words, $n$ is the number of effective degrees-of-freedom of the model $g(x) = \varphi(x)^* H \varphi(x)$, and hence corresponds to the maximum number of points where such a model can interpolate arbitrary function values.
+In other words, $n$ is the number of effective degrees of freedom of the model $g(x) = \varphi(x)^* H \varphi(x)$, and hence corresponds to the maximum number of points where such a model can interpolate arbitrary function values.
 Then, there exists a point $z \in \calX$ depending only on $\varphi$, such that the periodic and analytic function

 satisfies

 for any model $g(x) = \varphi(x)^* H \varphi(x)$ and any $\beta > 0$. \end{restatable}

 What are the implications of \Cref{thm:LOPT_lower_bound}, which is proven in \Cref{sec:appendix:variational}, on convergence rates?
 To answer this question, we need to consider the limit $n \to \infty$, which means that $N, \varphi, f, g$ in general depend on $n$, and we will denote them by $N_n, \varphi_n, f_n, g_n$, respectively.
 We also consider an inverse temperature $\beta_n \equalDef (e(2n+1))^{2/d}$.
 Since $f_n$ is analytic, an approximation method with optimal rate should achieve the rate $\|g_n - \beta_n f_n\|_\infty \leq O_{m, d}(\|\beta_n f_n\|_{C^m} n^{-m/d}) = O_{m, d}(n^{-(m-2)/d})$ for every $m \in \bbN$.
 Suppose that this is at least achieved for $m=3$, such that $\lim_{n \to \infty} \|g_n - \beta_n f_n\|_\infty = 0$.
 Then,